This course is for professionals and researchers from all academic disciplines who wish to improve their use of Stata.

 - Running regressions and visualizing impacts in experiments.

-- Getting standard errors right.
+- Correct standard errors.
 Simulation versus asymptotic results.
+Programming in Stata.

 - Regression adjustment in quasi-experimental settings.